BenjaminHabert/rand-on_archive/README.md

 ### Where to import the libraries ?

 With squarespace, you can access the header in several ways.
-The page I use is an [Index](https://support.squarespace.com/hc/en-us/articles/206543817-Using-the-Index-Page)containing several other pages that are loaded dynamically.
+The page I use is an [Index](https://support.squarespace.com/hc/en-us/articles/206543817-Using-the-Index-Page) containing several other pages that are loaded dynamically.
 In this situation, it is better to include the libraries in the header of this Index page.

 ### How to include the script ?